aryanbhanot05/Learning_Java_OOPS_2/README.md

 # Learning_Java_OOPS_2

 **Learning_Java_OOPS_2** is a repository of personal notes and practice code developed while learning advanced Java (core) and Object-Oriented Programming concepts.
-All files were self-created to imagine and implement different scenarios, helping to understand and reinforce core Java principles[1].
+All files were self-created to imagine and implement different scenarios, helping to understand and reinforce core Java principles.

 ---